Wetlands and agriculture

-Wetlands have been used for agricultural production for thousands of years.
-They provide a whole range of valuable ecosystem services, such as the provision of food and clean water, the retention of soil and the cycling of nutrients.
+Wetlands have been used for agriculture for thousands of years.
+They provide a range of valuable ecosystem services, such as the provision of food and clean water, the retention of soil and the cycling of nutrients.

-However, the indiscriminate use of wetlands can lead to a reduction in their environmental, cultural and economic values.
-In some areas, the drainage and reclamation of wetlands for agriculture has been significant.
-Yet there is increasing recognition of the critical interdependencies between agriculture and healthy wetlands and of the potential to achieve mutually beneficial outcomes.
+However, the value of these services is sometimes underestimated.
+In some areas, the drainage and reclamation of wetlands for agriculture has been widespread, but there is increasing recognition of the critical interdependencies between agriculture and healthy wetlands.

-Australia is a signatory to the Convention on Wetlands of International Importance (the Ramsar Convention), which promotes the conservation and wise use of all wetlands.
+Australia is a signatory to the Ramsar Convention on Wetlands, which promotes the conservation and wise use of wetlands and their resources.

-The Ramsar Convention uses a broad definition of wetlands, which includes lakes, rivers, swamps, peatlands, estuaries, rice paddies, coral reefs, water reservoirs and mudflats.
-Wetlands can be artificial and they do not need to be permanently inundated.
+The Ramsar Convention uses a broad definition of wetlands, which includes lakes, rivers, swamps, peatlands, estuaries, rice paddies, coral reefs, mudflats, water reservoirs and constructed wetlands.
+Wetlands do not need to be permanently inundated.
 In Australia, many wetlands are ephemeral and remain dry for years at a time.
-Importantly, wetlands contain species that are specially adapted to permanent or periodic wet conditions, often requiring this variability for their survival.
-Such species may not occur anywhere else.
+Importantly, wetlands contain species that are specially adapted to this variability.

 There are many different ecosystem services provided by wetlands that can benefit agriculture and contribute to human wellbeing.
-Some of these services are direct, while others are indirect and less well known.
+Wetlands can:

 - support aquaculture or grazing